dotnet/csharpstandard/standard/conversions.md

 A user-defined explicit conversion from a type `S` to a type `T` exists if a user-defined explicit conversion exists from a variable of type `S` to `T`.

-## 10.6 Conversions involving nullable types
+## 10.6 Conversions involving nullable value types

 ### 10.6.1 Nullable Conversions